WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/02-democracy/03-constitution.md

 2. The Exec shall also have four ‘non-electable’ positions, which may only be held by a person who also holds an ‘electable’ position:

-    1. Vice President
-    2. Welfare Officer
+    1. Welfare Officer
-    3. Safety Officer
+    2. Safety Officer
-    4. Equal Opportunities Officer
+    3. Equal Opportunities Officer

 3. The Exec shall also have up to two co-opted, non-voting ‘Hires Assistant’ positions, which may only be held by a member who does not hold an ‘electable’ position.